Vitols999/QMS-WIKI/DocFaqConfig.md

 *Remark:*

-* The command line parameters `-f` and `-d` for Linux can be used simultaneously.
+* The commandline parameters `-f` and `-d` for Linux can be used simultaneously.
 In this case, debug output is written to the logfile and to the console.

 ## What to do if QMS doesn't start?